-Strategic Objective SO1a: Healthy, inclusive and safe communities
+Strategic Objective SO1a: Healthy, inclusive and safe communities hinterlands town centres, which link to and support the needs of their rural hinterlands.

 Developing communities that enable healthy lifestyles; promote social interaction; support the elderly, the young and the vulnerable; ensure public safety and reduce the fear of crime.